Running For Office

 - Candidates can complete a Variation of Name Acceptance form provided by our office, which allows a candidate to detail the different variations of the names that could be written on the electoral ballot, as well as others that could be construed as their own.

-We ask that these be submitted to our office by the Friday following a primary/election.
+All claims regarding write-in votes are due Friday, April 26, 2024.
 The Bucks County Board of Elections requires all claims to have original documentation and signatures.
-Photocopies and scanned documentation cannot be as original forms.
+Photocopies and scanned documentation cannot be submitted as original forms.

 If an incumbent candidate is running for the office of Magisterial District Judge, recent legislative changes have opened a new path to access the primary ballot.
 Incumbent candidates, under Section 912.1(32) of the Pennsylvania Election Code (25 P.S. § 2872.1 (32)), may receive access to the primary ballot by completing a nomination certificate.
 Incumbent candidates will not have to collect voter signatures if they choose to use the nomination certificate.
 However, in choosing to use the nomination certificate, incumbent candidates forgo their right to challenge the nomination petitions of their opposing competitors.
 Magisterial district judges who were appointed by the Governor cannot file for a nomination certificate; they must circulate a nomination petition like non-incumbent candidates.